CanyonCasa/CNC-controller/README.md

   - **server action**: In order to use the server restart feature, the usual 'node cnc' start command must be wrapped in some monitor program, such as node-supervisor, as in 'supervisor -i. cnc' in order to automatically start when terminated.
   - **cient action**: In order to use the client restart feature, the chromium command must be wrapped in some monitor program or service, for example (rpi_scripts) kiosk.service.

+## Remote File Server
+The code supports retriving files from a local folder and USB media by default.
+Additionally, files may be served from a remote location, meaning elsewhere on the local network not across the internet, except perhaps via a VPN.
+To support this, the server can be run in Remote File Server mode on a different machine from the RPi (localhost), by running a pared down configuration (for example, rfsconfig.js) that sets a _remoteFileServer: true_ value.
+The localhost RPi configuration can then define the remote websocket with an absolute reference to the remote file server websocket, as in the config.js example.
+The remote file server then defines a file websocket.
+The localhost acts as a relay shuttling traffic to the remote server.
+This gets around CORS issues and the server automatically handles starting and stopping the relay connection so that the remote server and client don't constantly try reconnecting and loggings continuous errors.

+**Note**: If running the remote server on a Windows machine the "NodeJS JavaScript Runtime" application will need to allow Windows Firewall access.

 ## TBD
-  - Fix the remote file capability to tunnel through server
-  - Provide the ability to save job files, logs, and reports whereever.
+  - Provide the ability to save job files, gcode logs, and reports whereever.